3C 236

-3C 236 is a Fanaroff and Riley Class II (FR II) radio galaxy.
-It is among the largest known radio galaxies, with the radio structure having a total linear size in excess of 4.5 Mpc (15 million light years).
+3C 236 is the name used for this Fanaroff and Riley Class II (FR II) radio galaxy.
+It is among the largest known radio galaxies; the radio structure has a total linear size in excess of 4.5 Mpc (15 million light years).
 The galaxy features a "double-double" radio morphology consisting of the giant relic 4.5 Mpc source and an inner 2 kpc compact steep spectrum radio source.
 A recent starburst episode near the nucleus may be related to the event resulting in re-ignition of radio activity.